 If you want to eat your wild watercress raw, it must always be harvested above the waterline.
 Here's some tips.

 - When in doubt, cook your watercress in a large volume of salted water which will kill bacteria and parasites, especially liver fluke.
 Cooking also makes it easier to eat large amounts of the greens you love.

-- Watercress is notorious for harboring small snails and bugs, inspect any you harvest carefully, especially if it was under the water.
+- Watercress harbors small snails and bugs, inspect any you harvest carefully, especially if it was under the water.

 - Always wash your watercress in cold water before eating, especially if it was touching the water.
-Immersing the cress in cold water also refreshes it and makes it come back to life, an important trick to have around if it was purchased or a bit wilted.
+Immersing the cress in cold water also refreshes it and makes it come back to life if it's wilted.

-- Pick watercress from above the water, which is going to be a lot easier to clean, safer, as well as more attractive on the plate.
-The only time I don’t do this is in the Winter, which I only do occasionally–and I always cook it to sterilize it then.
+- Pick watercress from above the water.
+This is easier to clean, safer, as well as more attractive on the plate.
+The only time I don't do this is in the Winter, which I only do occasionally and I sterilize it through cooking.

 - Be comfortable with the water source you are harvesting from.
 When in doubt, don't pick it.
 If you've picked some and want to eat it, refer to tip #1.

 Even in the cold weather climate where I live in Minnesota, I can harvest watercress from the private pond with a spring I have access to.